ChristosSev/Indoors-Traversability-Estimation-with-Less-Labels-for-Mobile-Robots/README.md

 ## Using Ensemble GAN as described by Hirose et al. [here](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8594031)

-#### For training one a large dataset
+#### For training on a large dataset
 1. Arrange your folder structure as /../../data/class/
 2. Set the dataroot path '/../../data/'
 3. Run `python3 GAN_ensemble_train.py`

 The model saves thre .pth files each corresponding to the models of the ensemble